24 Jan 2026

 Sometimes you don’t need the full search results, only the number of elements in the search results, i.e the search hit count.

-The number of hits can be evaluated using the search_index_filter_hits()
+The number of hits can be evaluated using the search_index_filter_hits() function

 from pyPreservica import *